acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 		3. **Still**, 20 Japanese companies, including giants such as Sanyo Industries Corp., Matsushita Electronics Components Corp. and Sony Corp. have set up shop in the state of Northern Baja California.
 (PDTB2, 0300)

 	> Note: This is different from PDTB, where, instead, a minimality principle applies.

+- attribution: As defined by Prasad et al. (2007, p.40), attribution is "a relation of “ownership” between abstract objects and individuals or agents.
+That is, attribution has to do with ascribing beliefs and assertions expressed in text to the agent(s) holding or making them".
+If a the main clause of an utterance expresses an attribution, with a statement in a dependent clause or direct speech annotated as part of the same utterance, then the main predicate of the utterance is to be taken from the statement, not the attribution verb.
+If an utterance consists of an attribution verb only, without including the reported statement, the main predicate is the attribution verb.

+	> Note: We rely on an existing pre-annotation for sentence (utterances) here.
+If utterances are to be manually segmented, then attribution and statement should be put in distinct utterances if and only if the statement is a complete sentence.
+Normally, this occurs with direct speech only.
+Also, reported statements interrupted by an attribution verb should not be segmented, then.

+	In the following example, the main predicate is "Judge O'Kicki unexpectedly awarded him an additional $100,000", although the syntactic head is "says" (in the attribution clause "he says").
+Note that this is a relative clause.
+The attribution verb is likewise modified by a temporal relative clause ("When ... in June 1983"), but only amodifying adverbial clause, not part of the attribution.

+	- (144) When Mr. Green won a $240,000 verdict in a land condemnation case against the state in June 1983, he says [Judge O’Kicki unexpectedly awarded him an additional $100,000].
+(PDTB2, 0267)

+	> Note: If an utterance with attribution carries multiple relative clauses, the comment should clarify which is considered the main predicate.

+	In the following example, the main predicate is the reported statement in the first relative clause ("the 90-cent-an-hour rise ... is too small for the working poor").
+In line with UD conventions, we consider the coordinated main clause ("opponents argued ...") to be subordinate to  the first main clause.

+	- _Advocates said_ the 90-cent-an-hour rise, to $4.25 an hour by April 1991, is too small for the working poor, while opponents argued that the increase will still hurt small business and cost many thousands of jobs.
+(PDTB2 0098)

 ## Appendix: List of diagnostic discourse markers